-The Three-wire mode timing is shown in Figure 13-3.
-At the top of the figure is a USCK cycle reference.
-One bit is shifted into the USI Data Register (USIDR) for each of these cycles.
+The three-wire mode timing is shown in Figure 17-3 At the top of the figure is a USCK cycle reference.
+One bit is shifted into the USI data register (USIDR) for each of these cycles.
 The USCK timing is shown for both external clock modes.
-In External Clock mode 0 (USICS0 = 0), DI is sampled at positive edges, and DO is changed (Data Register is shifted by one) at negative edges.
-In external clock mode 1 (USICS0 = 1) the opposite edges with respect to mode 0 are used.
-In other words, data is sampled at negative and output is changed at positive edges.
+In external clock mode 0 (USICS0 = 0), DI is sampled at positive edges, and DO is changed (data register is shifted by one) at negative edges.
+External clock mode 1 (USICS0 = 1) uses the opposite edges versus mode 0, i.e., samples data at negative and changes the output at positive edges.
 The USI clock modes corresponds to the SPI data mode 0 and 1.

-Referring to the timing diagram (Figure 13-3), a bus transfer involves the following steps:
+Referring to the timing diagram (Figure 17-3), a bus transfer involves the following steps:

-- The slave and master devices set up their data outputs and, depending on the protocol used, enable their output drivers (mark A and B).
-The output is set up by writing the data to be transmitted to the USI Data Register.
-The output is enabled by setting the corresponding bit in the Data Direction Register of Port A. Note that there is not a preferred order of points A and B in the figure, but both must be at least one half USCK cycle before point C, where the data is sampled.
-This is in order to ensure that the data setup requirement is satisfied.
-The 4-bit counter is reset to zero. - The master software generates a clock pulse by toggling the USCK line twice (C and D).
-The bit values on the data input (DI) pins are sampled by the USI on the first edge (C), and the data output is changed on the opposite edge (D).
+- The slave device and master device sets up its data output and, depending on the protocol used, enables its output driver (mark A and B).
+The output is set up by writing the data to be transmitted to the USI data register.
+Enabling of the output is done by setting the corresponding bit in the port data direction register.
+Note that point A and B does not have any specific order, but both must be at least one half USCK cycle before point C where the data is sampled.
+This must be done to ensure that the data setup requirement is satisfied.
+The 4-bit counter is reset to zero. - 2.
+The master generates a clock pulse by software toggling the USCK line twice (C and D).
+The bit value on the slave and master's data input (DI) pin is sampled by the USI on the first edge (C), and the data output is changed on the opposite edge (D).
 The 4-bit counter will count both edges. - 3.
 Step 2. is repeated eight times for a complete register (byte) transfer. - 4.
-After eight clock pulses (i.e., 16 clock edges) the counter will overflow and indicate that the transfer has been completed.
+After eight clock pulses (i.e., 16 clock edges) the counter will overflow and indicate that the transfer is completed.
 The data bytes transferred must now be processed before a new transfer can be initiated.
 The overflow interrupt will wake up the processor if it is set to Idle mode.
-Depending on the protocol used the slave device can now set its output to high impedance.
+Depending of the protocol used the slave device can now set its output to high impedance.

-13.3.2 SPI Master Operation Example
+17.3.2 SPI Master Operation Example

-The following code demonstrates how to use the USI module as a SPI Master:
+The following code demonstrates how to use the USI module as a SPI master: